VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

 You need to add [include dock_macros.cfg] in your printer.cfg file

 There are some safety measures, but this is still a work in progress.
-For the moment, failing to dock will report an error state and pause any ongoing action.
-As for failing to attach the probe, you'll get an error message too stating that the probe reports as triggered prior to movement.
+For the moment, failing to dock will kill the printer (M112), as failing to dock properly could result in damaging the probe itself or the bed.
+As for failing to attach the probe, you'll get an error message stating that the probe reports as triggered prior to movement.
 Be sure to add dock_probe to your start_print macro after your bed mesh or other probing actions.

 You can find my printer.cfg and other relevant macros for reference [here](https://github.com/hymness1/Switchwire_Things/tree/main/klipper_config)